Ekliptor/WolfBot/README.md

 The `config` parameter must be a JSON file from the `config` directory.
 For a list of all parameters look at the top of the `app.ts` file.

+### Writing your own trading strategies
+API docs coming during 1st week of June.
+Look into the `Strategies` folder for examples.

 ### Modifying the UI
 In the project root directory, run:
 ```